 There are some amazing Tunis tours that will show you around Tunisia’s capital city.
 Some of the top sites include the Bardo Museum, Zitouna Mosque and the Tunis Medina.
+There are some amazing things to do in Tunisia and the capital is home to many of best sights.

 There are also some excellent day trips from Tunis.
 I recommend that you take a trip out to Carthage, which was the centre of the ancient Carthaginian civilization.